-Chairperson's Report 3
+Chairperson's Foreward 5

-Overview 5
+Overview 7

-Members of the Council During 2020 (
+Members of the Council During 2021 8

-Principal Functions of the Council 7
+Principal Functions of the Council 9

-Principal Activities of the Council 8
+Principal Activities of the Council 10

-During 2020 9
+During 2021 11

-Section 1: Meetings of the Council 11
+Section 1: Meetings of the Council 13

-Section 2: Assessment Committees 13
+Section 2: Assessment Committees 15

-Section 3: High Security Inmate Management Committee 14
+Section 3: High Security Inmate Management Committee 16

-Section 4: The Pre-Release Leave Committee
+Section 4: The Pre-Release Leave Committee 18

-Section 5: The Escape Review Committee 16
+Section 5: The Escape Review Committee 19

-Section 6: Segregation/Protective Custody Review Hearings 17
+Section 6: Segregation/Protective Custody Review Hearings 20

-Section 7: Reports to the State Parole Authority 18
+Section 7: Reports to the State Parole Authority 21

-Section 8: Reports to the Commonwealth Attorney General 18
+Section 8: Reports to the Commonwealth Attorney General 21

-Section 9: Reports to the Supreme Court of NSW 18
+Section 9: Reports to the Supreme Court of NSW 21

-Section 10: Serious Offenders Assessment Unit (SOAU) 19
+Section 10: Serious Offenders Assessment Unit (SOAU) 22

-Section 11: The Council's Secretariat 19
+Section 11: The Council's Secretariat 22

-Schedule One: Profile of Serious Offenders 20
+Schedule One: Profile of Serious Offenders 23

-CHAIRPERSON'S REPORT
+CHAIRPERSON'S FOREWARD

-On behalf of the Council and the Secretariat, I am pleased to introduce our 2020 Annual Report.
+On behalf of the Council and the Secretariat, I am pleased to introduce our 2021 Annual Report.

-2020 has been a challenging year, with the impact of COVID-19 for a large part of the year.
-Due to the COVID-19 restrictions, including no in person interviews with inmates at correctional centres, the unavailability of AVL with inmates, and suspended Council meetings at Newington House, the Council had to adapt to virtual meetings.
-Fortunately, the technology available enabled the Secretariat and the Council to still meet and effectively continue to carry out our statutory functions.
-Assessment Committee interviews with inmates (usually in person or via AVL) were conducted virtually and on the papers.
-I wish to record that the COVID restrictions were necessary and had the full support of the Council to ensure the safety of everyone.
-However, the inability to maintain face to face interviews with inmates compromises observation of physical communication, and the opportunity to interrogate an inmate who may be displaying a negative attitude to addressing their criminogenic factors, and required therapeutic program pathway.
-It also restricts the inmate's opportunity to give an explanation about their attitude and conduct.
-Conversely, there is also the lack of opportunity to acknowledge directly with an inmate, the positive progress they are making, and continued encouragement towards their rehabilitation and eventual release in to the community.
+2021 has been a frustrating and challenging year with the continuing impact of COVID-19, particularly after the 2020 year.
+Council meetings at Newington House continued to be largely by virtual means in order to comply with any COVID-19 visit restrictions, as well as to limit the number of persons within the physical domain for WHS and logistical reasons.
+Fortunately, the technology available enabled the Secretariat and the Council to still meet and to effectively continue to carry out our statutory functions.
+Due to the ongoing COVID-19 restrictions, in person interviews with serious offenders at correctional centres was limited, although there was some AVL availability for interviews.
+However, the inability to maintain face to face interviews with serious offenders compromises the real benefits of inter-personal observation of body language.
+This includes the opportunity to interrogate a serious offender who may be demonstrating poor custodial behaviour and/ or a negative attitude in addressing their criminogenic factors, and required therapeutic program pathway.
+It also restricts their personal opportunity to give an explanation about their attitude and conduct in a real setting.
+Conversely, there is also the lack of opportunity to acknowledge directly with an inmate the positive progress that they are making, and continued encouragement towards their rehabilitation and eventual release into the community.
+I wish to record that the Commissioner's COVID-19 restrictions had the full support of the Council, to ensure the safety of everyone and ensuring the logistical operation of a Correctional Centre.

-The COVID-19 restrictions on Inmates accessing Community Work and External Leave Programs also had the effect of limiting classification and placement progression and being tested out of the custodial environment.
-While participation in External Leave Programs may afford some measure of leniency in how a serious offender serves out their sentence the primary purpose is public protective in nature, in order to reduce the risk of re-offending.
-However, where there is a delay in an offender's progression in classification towards External Leave Programs, a tension can then arise between the time available for participation in External Leave Programs and that would allow a meaningful period of supervision on parole.
+The COVID-19 restrictions to C2/Cat 2 OFF Complex permits and C3/Cat1 External Leave Programs also had the effect of limiting classification and placement progression, and the serious offender being tested out of the custodial environment.
+While participation in external leave programs may afford some measure of leniency in how a serious offender serves out their sentence, the primary purpose is community protective in nature, in order to reduce the risk of re-offending.
+In many cases the need for participation in external leave may be recognised by final treatment reports, particularly those of a medium/high intensive nature (HISOP; MISOP; VOTP; IDATP), as a transition to parole.
+Rehabilitation risk management and coping skills learned by the serious offenders during these programs, may need to be firstly utilised and tested in the community, within the confines of the more restricted nature of C2/Cat 2 OFF Complex Permit and C3/Cat 1 External Leave, before we consider that release to parole is appropriate.
+However, where there is a delay in an offender's progression in classification towards external leave a tension can then arise between the time available for participation in external leave programs that which would allow a critical and meaningful period of supervision on parole.